sidfishus/TextParse/README.md

 1. Terse but easily understandable for a programmer
 1. Gives good feedback and diagnostics
 1. Is easy to reuse
-1. Is Expandable
+1. Is expandable
-1. Can be unit and regression tested.
+1. Can be used with automatic unit and regression testing.

 See below for more detail.